Thorrun Govind: Career

-In 2018 she was nominated for the NHS70 Parliamentary Awards - Healthier Communities Award for her advocacy.
+In 2018, Govind was nominated for the NHS70 Parliamentary Awards - Healthier Communities Award for her advocacy.
 In the same year Govind was named one of the Top 5 Rising Star's in Healthcare by WeAretheCity, an organisation that works with over 150 corporate organisations to attract, retain and develop female talent.

 Govind was the Resident Pharmacist at BBC Radio Lancashire, on presenter John Gilmore's show.

-Govind is credited as a leading expert in the healthcare sector and has regularly been asked to provide healthcare comment on the COVID-19 pandemic.
-She has also continued to highlight the challenges pharmacists and healthcare teams face.
+Govind was asked to provide healthcare comment on the COVID-19 pandemic.
+She highlighted the challenges pharmacists and healthcare teams face.
 She has also spoken on a number of outlets including BBC News about the key role of pharmacists and healthcare teams in tackling vaccine hesitancy in relation to both Coronavirus and Influenza Vaccines.

 In 2021 Govind spoke to Sky News about access to the contraception pill from pharmacies.
 She stated that 'it's absolutely right that women should be able to access contraception easily in a safe environment.'
-In 2022 Govind has also helped highlight women's health inequalities as an expert for Menopause Mandate.
-This advocacy has also involved highlighting the difficulties women are having with HRT shortages.
+In 2022, Govind helped highlight women's health inequalities as an expert for Menopause Mandate.

-In 2023, a survey by the Royal Pharmaceutical Society reported that one in two pharmacists had seen a rise in people not collecting their prescription.
-Speaking on BBC Breakfast Govind called for the prescription charge to be scrapped 'on par with Scotland, Wales and Northern Ireland where they do not pay prescription charges'.

 In March 2023, Govind appeared on This Morning with Dr Nighat Arif following the MHRA withdrawal of a number of cough medicines containing the ingredient pholcodine in the UK.